 41, rue du Temple, 4th arrond.

 01 42 74 10 38

-I finally found a great Tex-Mex restaurant in Paris that will stand up to some of the best in the States.
+I finally found a good Tex-Mex restaurant in Paris that will stand up to those in the States.
 That's a major accomplishment in a town that calls sour cream, "crème acide".
 But you sure will have to search for it.
 Located inside and to the left in a small courtyard (or cour) just at 41, rue du Temple, this bar/restaurant is open most days for lunch and dinner (except Monday for lunch).
 They serve a killer (but actually mild) enchilada plate and very good chili.
-All the good Mexican beers (order a Bohemia; it's my favorite Mexican beer) and a first-rate Marguerite are all available to quench your thirst.
+All the good Mexican beers (order a Bohemia; it's my favorite Mexican beer) and a first-rate Margherita are all available to quench your thirst.
+The courtyard is surrounded by dance studios and also has one of the oldest live theaters in Paris.
+The courtyard service in nice weather is also a great place to have a meal with a group of friends.
 The service is a little slow and French-average, but the food is the star.
 Prices are also cheap for Paris.
 My thanks to Kem for the tip and the good company.

 La Mosquée de Paris

 Metro: Censier-Daubenton or Place Monge

 Yes, this is a restaurant in a mosque.
 Brightly colored ceramic tiles, shiny, brass tables and the scent of mint tea define the Paris Mosque, a hospitable spot where diners enjoy hearty chicken and pickled lemon tagine or couscous with garlic merguez sausages.
 Try the Couscous Royal to taste as many flavors as you can in one dish or opt for the "Formule Orientale" for the full experience: hammam (steam bath), couscous/tagine and mint tea and sweet pastries (really).
 Choose your favorite spot, outside in the shady courtyard or inside beneath a brightly patterned ceiling.